garv-shah/brain/content/notes/School Subjects/Literature/Literature.md

 - Write a [[notes/School Subjects/Literature/The Penelopiad/The Obstacle To Go Through|creative piece]] on Chapter 6
 - Do a close passage analysis on [[notes/School Subjects/Literature/The Penelopiad/The Birth of Telemachus Close Analysis|the birth of Telemachus]]
 - Comment on [[notes/School Subjects/Literature/The Penelopiad/Relationships|relationships]] in Chapter 12
+- Comment on [[notes/School Subjects/Literature/The Penelopiad/Penelope as a Narrator|Penelope as a narrator]] in Chapter 15